open-power-host-os/builds/README.rst

 Using the RPMs
 --------------
-We decided that's is a little bit intrusive to install all the produced RPMs since some of them may not fit your necessities.
+We decided that's is a little bit intrusive to install all the produced RPMs since some of them may not fit your needs.
 At the end of the process you'll see a new results directory inside this project's root.

-A suggested set of packages tested will is the follow:
+A suggested set of packages tested is the following:
  - kernel
  - qemu
  - qemu-kvm-tools